-In 2020, CIFF celebrated its 21st year, September 24 - October 4.
-The 11-day showcase of 180 multi-genre feature and short films from Canada and around the world also hosted a Behind the Screen series that emphasized unique and exciting ways for filmmakers and fans to interact.
-For the first time, our virtual cinema program was available for audiences across Alberta, Saskatchewan, and Manitoba.
+In 2021, CIFF celebrates its 22nd year, September 23 - October 3.
+The 11-day showcase of over 175 multi-genre feature and short films from Canada and around the world also hosts an Industry Week series that emphasizes unique and exciting ways for filmmakers and fans to interact.
+Our virtual cinema program returns this year for audiences across Alberta, Saskatchewan, and Manitoba.

 To learn more about our most recent festival download our 2020 Festival Report.